Robert Black (serial killer): Attempted abduction of Teresa Thornhill

+On 24 April 1988, the attempted abduction of Teresa Thornhill occurred in the Nottingham district of Radford.
+Thornhill was aged 15, but was small and slightly built, and looked as young as the other victims.
+Nottinghamshire Police did not initially link it to the three child killings, and so it was not reported to the national investigation, despite all chief constables in Britain being requested to report such incidents to the inquiry team.

-That evening, Thornhill had been at a social gathering in a local park with her boyfriend, Andrew Beeston, and other teenagers, before walking home with Beeston.
-The pair had parted company at the end of Norton Street when Thornhill noted a blue Transit van slowing to a stop ahead of her; the driver of this van then got out, raised the van's bonnet and asked Thornhill, "Can you fix engines?"
-When Thornhill replied that she could not and began walking at a much brisker pace, Black clasped his arms across her mouth and navel and attempted to drag her into his vehicle.
+That evening, Thornhill had been at a park with her friend Andrew Beeston and others, before walking home with Beeston.
+The pair had parted company at the end of Norton Street when Thornhill noted a blue Transit van slowing to a stop ahead of her; the driver got out, raised the van's bonnet and asked Thornhill, "Can you fix engines?"
+When Thornhill replied that she could not and began walking at a much brisker pace, Black grabbed her from behind and tried to carry her into the van.

-Thornhill resisted him: writhing and kicking as she attempted to free herself from what she later described as his "bear hug" grasping of her body.
-As her would-be abductor wrestled her to his van, Thornhill squeezed his testicles, causing him to loosen his grasp sufficiently enough for her to bite into his right forearm.
-Black shouted, "Oh!
+Thornhill resisted, writhing and kicking as she attempted to free herself from what she later described as his "bear hug".
+As Black wrestled her to his van, Thornhill squeezed his testicles, causing him to loosen his grasp sufficiently for her to bite into his right forearm.
+Black shouted "Oh!
 You... bitch!", as Thornhill began to scream for her mother, wedging her feet on each side of the door frame as she struggled to resist being forced into the van.
-At the same time, Beeston ran towards the van shouting, "Let go of her, you fat bastard!"
+At the same time, Beeston ran towards the van, shouting "Let go of her, you fat bastard!"
 Upon hearing this, Black loosened his grip on Thornhill, who fell into the road, sobbing.
-Black himself ran towards the driver's seat of his van and rapidly drove away from the scene.
+Black ran towards the driver's seat of his van and quickly drove away.

-Both Thornhill and Beeston ran to Thornhill's home and informed her parents what had occurred; they immediately reported the attempted abduction to Nottinghamshire Police, who questioned both youngsters.
+Thornhill and Beeston ran to Thornhill's home and told her parents what had happened; they immediately reported the attempted abduction to Nottinghamshire Police, who questioned the teenagers.
 Both Thornhill and Beeston described her would-be abductor as an unkempt, overweight, balding and heavily built man aged between 40 and 50, and about 5 ft 7 in (175 cm) in height.